 Classifier instances define the logic that the ASDD profiler uses to identify sensitive information.
-Refer to Discovering Your Sensitive Data for an overview of classifiers and related concepts.
+For an overview of classifiers and related concepts, refer to Discovering Your Sensitive Data.
+Each classifier instance is based on a classifier framework that implements the recognition logic.